RF Online: Political Factions

-There are 3 character races which the player can choose: Bellato Union, Holy Alliance Cora, and Accretian Empire. each having a unique race specialty.
-Every race has their own special sub-classes of characters to play based on warrior, ranger, specialist and each race's special classes.
+There are 3 character races which the player can choose: Bellato Union, Holy Alliance Cora, and Accretian Empire.
+Each having a unique race specialty.
+Every race has their own special subclasses of characters to play based on warrior, ranger, specialist and each race's special classes.
 The Accretian Empire relies heavily on technology, so they lack access to magic.
 The Holy Alliance of Cora uses both magic and technology, but relies more on offensive magic.
 The Bellato Union uses both magic and technology but relies more on technology for offense and uses magic more on support.
 Class advancements become available at level 30 and 40.
 It is also possible to cross-class a character within the races for a wide variety of options.

 Economy

-The game's economy can be divided into two parts - production and consumption.
+The game's economy can be divided into two parts-production and consumption.
 The mine is a new field where resources are produced as a part of and in support of economic activity.
 Mining for minerals and processing the products of these produce many kinds of items.
 These form the basis for conflict within the mines.

 Chip War

-The battle for resources is actualized in an all-out war among the three races termed as Chip War.
-Chip War happens three times in a day, where the winning race obtains the right to control the guardian of the mines - the dreaded Holystone Keeper.
+The battle for resources is actualized in an all-out war among the three races, termed as Chip War.
+Chip War happens three times in a day, where the winning race obtains the right to control the guardian of the mines — the dreaded Holystone Keeper.
 The war is led by the respective racial leaders called Archon, whose goal is to break at least one control chip owned by the opposing race.